Last Updated on January 29, 2023

 I focused less on the percentages.
 Instead, I prioritized, compromised, and rebalanced my budget priorities and split them into categories.

-These budget categories reflect my current needs, wants, and responsibilities.
+These budget categories reflect my income as well as my current needs, wants, and responsibilities.

 Why do you need to be more specific?